 I charge you before the Lord to have this letter read to all the brothers.

 The eyewitness authors of the New Testament gospels and letters understood the power of their testimony.
 They witnessed the Word in the days when a written record was unnecessary, spoke the Word when they thought Jesus would return imminently, and wrote the Word when they realized their eyewitness record would become Scripture for those who followed them.
 That’s how the ancient eyewitness accounts became the New Testament Scripture we cherish today.
+The eyewitness authors of the New Testament understood the power of their testimony.
+They witnessed the Word, spoke the Word, and wrote the Word for those who followed them.
+Click To Tweet

 For more information about the reliability of the New Testament gospels and the case for Christianity, please read Cold-Case Christianity: A Homicide Detective Investigates the Claims of the Gospels.
 This book teaches readers ten principles of cold-case investigations and applies these strategies to investigate the claims of the gospel authors.
 The book is accompanied by an eight-session Cold-Case Christianity DVD Set (and Participant’s Guide) to help individuals or small groups examine the evidence and make the case.